malaikabahadar/dissertation/README.md

 # dissertation
 Dissertation Code

-This repository contains the code used to generate plots in my dissertation.
+This repository contains the code used to generate figures in my dissertation.